MFierro25/city-explorer/README.md

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->

 11/01/2021 11:36pm - set up API key and search form in the app. <br>
-11/02/2021 3:47pm - fixed data and map to show properly when a city is entered
+11/02/2021 3:47pm - fixed data and map to show properly when a city is entered <br>
+11/03/2021 4 pm - created button and list to show weather information for searched city

 ## Credit and Collaborations